.....CENTRAL HUMANISM HUB continued

 Despite these considerations, Central Humanism regards tolerance as a virtue and promotes a tolerant society - including, to a limited extent, religious tolerance.
 However,

 tolerance is a much misunderstood and misused word (see Footnote 2).
 Moreover, words like "tolerance" and "respect" may be inappropriate in the context of religion and its adherents.
-We do not use these words when speaking of other mental illnesses: we simply seek a cure.
+These labels are rarely used when speaking of other mental illnesses: we simply seek a cure.
 But regardless of whether religion be considered a disease, curable or not, something needs to be done to modify its many adverse effects on our society.
 The present broad-sweeping laws relating to religious discrimination in Australia are unsupportable.
 It is completely contrary to Australian ideals, or to any humane code of ethics, to sanction the practice and promotion of religious beliefs that endow men with fundamentally superior rights to women, or incite violence against unbelievers, or aspire to oust the secular state, or shrug off a person's wrong-doings with a nod and a prayer, or extort money from their followers by slick salesmanship and emotivism, or deny young children access to life-saving technologies, or trap their disciples by threat of punishment or death should they attempt to change their allegiance.

 The notions of freedom, open society and religious tolerance tend to go hand in hand.
 "Freedom" normally includes freedom to follow whatever religion you please (even though some religions do not themselves respect this freedom).
 Although on the whole supporting this point of view, Central Humanism maintains that one of the greatest freedoms is freedom from religion, and that by rejecting religion you increase your chances of realising your humanity to the fullest extent.
 But if people wish to follow a particular religion, let them do so, provided that the choice is genuinely their own.
 Two essential preconditions for freedom of religion for individuals are: freedom from religion in the Government of the people, and freedom from brainwashing during childhood.
 Where the Government is religiously biased, sound education lacking and religious brainwashing rife, individuals will be denied both the opportunity of making wise choices and (if they subscribe to a minority religion) the empowerment to conduct their lives in the way they would wish.